Global existence and scattering for quadratic NLS with potential in 3D: Introduction

+When the potential is present but the nonlinearity is not, S.Agmon proved in (\cite{A}), following earlier work of T. Kato (\cite{Ka}) and S.T.
+Kuroda (\cite{Ku}), that for potentials $V$ that are short-range, wave operators exist and are complete.
+Then K.Yajima proved in \cite{Y} that under decay and regularity assumptions on the potential these wave operators are bounded on $W^{k,p}$ in dimensions larger that three.
+These assumptions were weakened in the 3d case by M.Beceanu (\cite{B}) and M.Beceanu, W.Schlag (\cite{BSmain}, \cite{BSsmall}).
+In both \cite{Y} and \cite{BSmain} the solution is expanded into a finite sum plus a remainder.
+The main difference lies in the way the remainder term is handled.
+Yajima uses a more explicit representation, which requires more decay of the potential.
+Beceanu and Schlag use an abstract Wiener theorem, which allows them to relax the assumptions made on the potential.

+For time-dependent potentials, a scattering theory has been developed by H. Kitara and K. Yajima (\cite{KY}).
+Another challenge has been to establish good dispersive and Strichartz estimates for this kind of equations.
+Indeed this corresponds to a first step towards understanding the linearization of the flat NLS equation around time-dependent soliton type solutions (see for example the work of I. Rodnianski, W. Schlag and A. Soffer \cite{RSS}). \\

+Problems where both the potential and the nonlinearity are present have also been studied.
+In \cite{GHW} P. Germain, Z. Hani and S. Walsh considered the following equation set in $\mathbb{R}^3:$

-where $V$ does not depend on time. \\ This nonlinearity is more favorable than $u^2$ from the point of view of space-time resonances since no time resonances are present.
+where $V$ does not depend on time.
+This nonlinearity is more favorable than $u^2$ from the point of view of space-time resonances since no time resonances are present.
 It also means that the equation is amenable to a treatment by normal form.
 The proof adapts the method of \cite{GMS} to the case where $V \neq 0$ using a distorted Fourier transform.
-However it is not entirely clear how to apply it to \eqref{NLSV}, even if the potential does not depend on time. \\ Problems that cannot be treated using only the normal form method have also been considered in one space dimension.
+However it is not entirely clear how to apply it to \eqref{NLSV}, even if the potential does not depend on time.

+Problems that cannot be treated using only the normal form method have also been considered in one space dimension.
 For example P. Germain, F. Pusateri and F. Rousset consider the equation $i \partial_t u - \partial_{xx} u + Vu = \vert u \vert^2 u. $ They proved, using space-time resonances and a distorted Fourier transform that small localized solutions decay at the same rate as linear solutions.
 Moreover they prove that solutions have a modified scattering type behavior, that is they approach solutions to the linear equation up to a logarithmic phase correction.
 Another similar result was obtained by Naumkin (\cite{N}), under weaker assumptions on the potential.